-Last year when I was doing a major closet clean out, the bag that was marked “donate” had a few items that were pretty expensive and some were almost brand new.
+Last year when I was doing a major closet clean out, the bag that was marked "donate" had a few items that were pretty expensive and some were almost brand new.
 The thought of taking all of those lovely garments to value village made me cringe.
-But again, what good were they if they were just going to sit on a hanger forever?
+But again, what good were they if they were just going to sit in my closet forever?
 Then of course my entrepreneurial instincts kicked in.

 Last year, I made exactly $3473.71 selling my clothes.
 Not all of the stuff I sold was designer, over half of it was from stores like H&M, Forever21, and Topshop.
 At first, selling anything at all was a freaking struggle.
 But after I figured it out I started to make some serious moola!
 Allow me to save you the hassle and tell you exactly what worked and what didn’t ;)!

 I was living in LA at the time, so I thought I’d try to sell some things in person at Buffalo Exchange and Plato’s Closet.
 Both of these places didn’t want to buy a lot of my clothes and the few things they did buy didn’t make me much.
 Plato’s Closet is more for teens/younger adults and Buffalo Exchange only wanted stuff that was super hipster/boho.
 I literally died when Buffalo exchange said they’d pass on my Hudson Jeans, but were keen to buy this random crochet crop top that I got at Winners.
 Whatever you say, Buffalo.